athiraasurendran/Data-Science/Statistics2.md

         - Medical Trials

 ## Population

+The entire group we are interested in studying.

 ## Sample

 ### Why do we need sampling ?
 #### Sampling bias
 #### Types of sampling